LA City Council uges MLB to award 2017, 2018 World Series titles to Dodgers over sign-stealing scandal

 Yet, "at minimum, stolen titles should be stripped," Koretz said.
 "The history books need to reflect that the Houston Asterisks and the Boston Black Sox each lost their World Series for cheating."

+The league will be transparent with fans about the investigation, Manfred said.

+"I think the answer from our perspective is to be transparent about what the investigation showed and let our fans make their own decision about what happened," he said.

-The scheme's mastermind, Alex Cora
+The scheme's mastermind

-In a shameful fall from baseball's highest honor, both the Houston Astros and Boston Red Sox are accused of cheating their way through their championship seasons.
-MLB's investigation into the Astros found that employees in the Astros video replay review room used the live game feed from the center field camera to decode and transmit opposing teams' sign sequences to use when an Astros runner was on second base.
+In a shameful fall from baseball's highest honor, the Astros and Red Sox are accused of cheating their way through their championship seasons.
+MLB's investigation into the Astros found that employees in the Astros' video replay review room used the live game feed from the center field camera to decode and transmit opposing teams' sign sequences to use when an Astros runner was on second base.

 The Red Sox are also accused of using the video replay room during regular-season games to decipher the signs of opposing catchers, according to The Athletic, which cited three unnamed sources.